vsrc/isecode/README.md

 ## What isecode stands for?

 An acronym for Internal Server Error Code.
+Not imaginative name, I agree but if you have suggestions feel free to create an issue and I will take a look.

 ## TODO Whishlist